BillmanH/learn-dt/readme.md

-# Making sense of Azure Digital Twins.
+# Learning to build Azure Digital Twins.

 Most of the docs around ADT focus on building applications, which makes sense.
 As a data analyst, I think more about using ADT for modeling.
 For that reason, my approach to using the API is very different.

+This repo will, in addition to giving you an updated understanding of Azure Digital Twin's API, give you templates that you can use to build your own digital twin models.
+* While

-## Getting started
+# Getting started
 _from the project root directory_

-This document assumes that you have an Azure account, Digital Twin Resource and necessary active directory login information.
+## Building the azure resources
+`docs` will have all of the instructuions to build the Azure resources.

+## Building the local environment
 Assuming you already have Anaconda installed and activated, build the environment:
 ```
-conda env create -f env.yaml
+conda env create -f env.yml
 ```
 Then you need to test your connection to digital twin:
 ```